Cluster backup

 Content type: application/json

-id string in EID format
+idstring in EID format in UUID format

 The primary ID of the backup token.
 Note that backup tokens aren’t persisted in Bridge, so this can be used as a convenient way to uniquely identify a backup token, but not for much else.